glasserc/phphaml/README.rst

   was pretty trivial.
 Additionally, we found it convenient to pass a
   $context array to render(), which is used in addition to
   $this->aVariables, to populate the scope of the HAML code.

+* class design: PHPHaml upstream has all HAML processing logic in one huge HamlParser class.
+It turns out you can decompose this at least a little bit into a HamlLine class, which corresponds roughly to a node in a parse tree, with one line of HAML to compile and some number of children, and a HamlParser that subclasses HamlLine and adds some whole-file code.
+This is a little easier to work with.

+* whitespace eaters.
+HAML defines two element modifiers that eat
+  whitespace: %foo> and %foo<.
+PHPHaml upstream supports neither; we only support the outside-the-element eater (%foo>).